ritagrunberg/parasite_energetics_AmNat2021/README.md

 # parasite_energetics_AmNat2021
 Code and data to reproduce analyses and graphics for 'Host energetics explains variation in parasite productivity'

-Four datasets are providing as .csv files.
+Four datasets are provided as .csv files.

 Data S1.
 'DataS1.parasite_community_abundance_data'
 This is a .csv file containing data pertaining to Figure 1.